markcot/MachLearnTasks/README.md

 The following tasks are included in the Jupyter Notebook

-* Task 1: Square Root Function
+* Task 1: Square root of 2 function

-* Task 2: TBA
+* Task 2: Verification of Chi-squared value

 * Task 3: TBA